 Style or type of prayer service; rite that reflects the origins of a specific Jewish community; musical mode of a worship service that varies depending on when the service is being conducted (weekday, Shabbat, festival).

 Lit.
 "My master" or "My teacher"—the Yiddish pronunciation is Rebbe (In the Chassidic world, rabbis are referred to as Rebbe).
 In Orthodox communities the Rav (the suffix is possessive) is a master of the law.
 In Conservative and Reform communities, the rabbi serves as a community spiritual leader, a teacher and pastor, among many other functions.

-Heb.
-Sh'e-lot u-t'shuvot.
-Lit.
-"Questions and Answers" posed to rabbis—a genre of Jewish literature developed from the period of the exile in Babylonia to the present among all religious streams.
-The Reform movement has a rich body of Responsa on virtually every aspect of Jewish ritual and ethical life.
+A genre of Jewish literature developed from the period of the exile in Babylonia to the present.
+In the typical format, a legal question is posed and a legal response is offered.
+There are thousands of responsa addressing virtually every aspect of Jewish ritual and ethical life.
+Singular: responsum.

 Literally, “the order of the Torah reading.”
 The section of the worship service in which the Torah scroll is read.
 Reading of the Torah scroll occurs in synagogue on Monday and Thursday mornings, on Shabbat morning and afternoons, and on all Jewish holidays.
 In some Reform congregations, the Torah also is read at services on Friday evenings.